tsljgj/anlp-fall2025-hw2/README.md

 - Annotate examples for the task using the same method as the test set.
 - Use existing datasets to identify examples for in-context learning.

-This training set will constitute `data/train/questions.txt` and `data/train/reference_answers.json` in your submission.
+This training set you have constructed will constitute `data/train/questions.txt` and `data/train/reference_answers.json` in your submission.

 ### Estimating your data quality

 An important component of every data annotation effort is to estimate its quality.
 A standard approach is to measure inter-annotator agreement (IAA).
 To measure this, at least two members of your team should annotate a random subset of your test set.
-Compute IAA on this subset and report your findings.
+Compute [IAA](https://s3.amazonaws.com/resources.basistech.com/hltcon-presentations/2018/Zach_Yocum_Measuring_Inter-Annotator_Agreement_HLTCon2018.pdf) on this subset and report your findings.

 ### Data Format for Annotated Data